B2B Sales Strategy27 min read

 Step 1: Define Your Signal Criteria

-Before detecting signals, define what you're looking for:
+Before detecting signals, define what you are looking for:

 Be specific.
 "Looking for a better outreach tool" is a signal.
 "Using technology" is not.
 The more precise your criteria, the higher quality your detected signals will be.